The Ambiance project, Mondo and the evolution of artificial turf

 Can we already start tracing a more sustainable future, by trying to make cities more livable, ecological and healthy, starting with outdoor spaces?

-This is the vision behind the European AMBIANCE project, in which Mondo Tufting and Mondo spa - specialized in the development and production of artificial turf fields - are directly involved.
+This vision is the basis of the European AMBIANCE project, which sees the direct participation of Mondo Tufting and Mondo spa, centers specialized in the development of sustainable synthetic turf solutions for sports and urban applications.

 Ambiance project, making the cities of the future, more liveable and resource-efficient